abretucorazon/cafemarvin/src/pages/posts/lesson-1-narcissus.md

-Then other people in the group started their questions: "What do you mean?", "Love well is to love selectively, or love a lot anyone?," "Define it for me?"
+Other people in the group started to raise their questions: "What do you mean?", "Love well is to love selectively, or love a lot anyone?," "Define it for me!"
+"To make it work, it has to be from both sides I guess?"